 Native commerce.
 Sponsor gear sales.
 Dive shop affiliate share.

 Sponsors don't just want exposure.
 They want to sell.
 Divers don't just want to demo gear.
 They want to buy.
-Other dive shops don't want to lose customers to your event.
+Other dive shops don't want to lose customers to a Diver Ready event.
 They want a cut.
 The platform connects all three.
 One commerce engine, three winners.

 For sponsors: gear demoed = gear sold